standards development

 Effective standards drive the adoption of sustainable business practices

 Regular reviews of our standards ensures they remain fit for purpose.
-The RJC Code of Practices was revised in 2019, its next revision is due in 2024.
+The RJC Code of Practices was revised in 2019, its next revision is was completed in 2024.
 The RJC Chain-of-Custody standard was revised in 2017.
-Its next revision was due in 2022, and is currently underway.
+Its next revision was due in 2022, and was completed in 2024.

 past (closed)